mrpappas/lab-rat/Misc/Commercial Space Stations/Vast Haven.md

 ![[67db43b3cc67c2ac79aac7d4_Haven-Demo_Concept.avif]]
 ## Haven-1

 🔗 https://www.vastspace.com/haven-1
 📽️ [[#Haven-1 Promo]]

 Targeted to launch in **May 2026**, Haven-1 is a single-module space station planned for [[🌍 Orbits#LEO|LEO]].
-Haven-1 is planned to act as an independent crewed space station serving four two-week long missions, with planned ~9 month uncrewed periods in between each mission.
+Haven-1 is planned to act as an independent crewed space station serving four two-week long missions, with planned 6-9 month uncrewed periods in between each mission.
 The station will be launched with on-board consumables to last 160 crew days.
+Haven-1 will be [equipped with Starlink Optical Laser terminals](https://www.vastspace.com/updates/vasts-haven-1-to-be-worlds-first-commercial-space-station-connected-by-spacex-starlink) which will provide high-speed, low latency connectivity to the station.

-The station plans to have logistics on board to facilitate docking with the [SpaceX Dragon](https://www.spacex.com/vehicles/dragon/) spacecraft, with it being able to extend the on-orbit duration of spaceflight missions to up to 30 days.
+The station plans to have logistics on board to facilitate docking with the [SpaceX Dragon](https://www.spacex.com/vehicles/dragon/) spacecraft.
 With the addition of the Dragon spacecraft, Haven-1 would be able to sustain 4-crew missions with 24/7 communication facilities, up to 1,000 watts of power, up to 150 kg of preloaded cargo mass, and science, research, and in-space manufacturing opportunities for up to 30 days.

 Haven-1 is set to house a microgravity research facility, called the Haven-1 Lab, serving as the station's microgravity research, development and manufacturing platform.
 It will have 10 slots, each capable of accommodating payloads weighing up to 30 kilograms and consuming up to 100 watts of power.
 The first companies to agree to place payloads on Haven-1 have been announced as [Redwire](https://redwirespace.com/) and [Yuri Gravity](https://yurigravity.com/).